CrateTools/Crate/README.md

 # CRATE V2.0 under contruction

+# Downloads and building Crate

+1) Download Crate Engines and optional Plugins/OpenWith tools from

+Your Crate Image Engines folder should look like this

+Crate Image Engines/
+├── _plugins/
+├── f3d/
+├── ffmpeg/
+├── imagemagick/
+├── mediainfo/
+└── OpenImageIO/

+2)

+# ABOUT CRATE

 Crate is the first 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you without intervention.

 We´re are working to build a first long term solid foundation and allow studios and users to update their Crate versions easily in the future.